OpenBioLink/Utilities/README.md

 ## Add to utilities

 + Every bigger *utility* should be in its own *directory*
-+ Every *directory* should have its own Readme file (own discretion, at least level 1)
++ Every *utility* should have its own Readme file explaining its contents
 + Add your folder to the structure above and add a small description